Dentist in Davis, California

 To clean your retainer, brush it gently with a wet toothbrush.
 Disinfect your retainer by soaking it in a cleansing solution.
 Thoroughly rinse the appliance with cold or room temperature water before placing it back in your mouth.
 Hot water can cause the retainer to lose its proper shape, so should be avoided.

-For more information about proper care and use of your retainer, contact our office.
+For more information about proper care and use of your retainer, contact our dental office.